-- (b) As of September 30, 2002, except for outstanding options referred to in clause (ii) of the second sentence of Section 4.04(a) and outstanding warrants referred to in clauses (ii) of the third sentence of Section 4.04(a) and otherwise as disclosed in the Parent SEC Reports (as defined below), there were no outstanding options, warrants, or other agreements relating to the issuance of capital stock of Parent or obligating Parent to issue or sell any shares of its capital stock.
-Parent has reserved 13,712,810 shares of Parent Common Stock for issuance under Parent's 1998 Stock Plan, 16,023,776 shares of Parent Common Stock for issuance under Parent's 2000 Equity Incentive Plan, 5,000,000 shares of Parent Common Stock for issuance under Parent's 2001 Supplemental Equity Incentive Plan, 2,200,000 shares of Parent Common Stock for issuance under Parent's Employee Stock Purchase Plan, and 300,000 shares of Parent Common Stock for issuance under Parent's 2000 Director Option Plan.
+(b) As of September 30, 2002, except for outstanding options referred to in clause (ii) of the second sentence of Section 4.04(a) and outstanding warrants referred to in clauses (ii) of the third sentence of Section 4.04(a) and otherwise as disclosed in the Parent SEC Reports (as defined below), there were no outstanding options, warrants, or other agreements relating to the issuance of capital stock of Parent or obligating Parent to issue or sell any shares of its capital stock.
+Parent has reserved 13,712,810 shares of Parent Common Stock for issuance under Parent's 1998 Stock Plan, 16,023,776 shares of Parent Common Stock for issuance under Parent's 2000 Equity Incentive Plan, 5,000,000 shares of Parent Common Stock for issuance under Parent's 2001 Supplemental Equity Incentive Plan, 2,200,000 shares of Parent Common Stock for issuance under Parent's 2000 shares of Parent Common Stock for issuance under Parent's 2000 birector Option Plan.
 Section 4.04(b) of the Parent Disclosure Letter accurately sets forth with respect to Parent Options that are outstanding as of September 30, 2002 and the aggregate number of Parent Options purchasable at each outstanding exercise price.
 No Parent Option will by its terms require an adjustment in connection with the Combination.
-Neither the consummation of transactions contemplated by this Agreement, nor any action taken or to be taken by Parent in connection with such transactions, will result in (i) any acceleration of exercisability or vesting, whether or not contingent on the occurrence of any event after consummation of the Combination, in favor of any optionee under any Parent Option; (ii) any additional benefits for any optionee under any Parent Option; or (iii) the inability of Parent after the Effective Time to exercise any right or benefit held by Parent prior to the Effective Time with respect to any shares of Parent Common Stock previously issued upon exercise of a Parent Option, including, without limitation, the right to rep - (c) Section 4.04(c) of the Parent Disclosure Letter sets forth, with respect to each Parent Warrant issued to any person: (i) the name of the holder of such Parent Warrant; (ii) the total number and type of shares of Parent Common Stock that are subject to such Parent Warrant; (iii) the exercise price per share of Parent Common Stock purchasable under such Parent Warrant; (iv) the total number of shares of Parent Stock with respect to which such warrant is immediately exercisable; (v) the vesting schedule for such Parent Warrant; and (vi) the term of such Parent Warrant. - (d) Parent does not have outstanding any bonds, debentures, notes or other obligations the holders of which have the right to vote (or which are convertible into or exercisable for securities having the right to vote) with the stockholders of Parent on any matter. - (e) Except as set forth in the Parent SEC Filings, there are no stockholder agreements, voting trusts or other agreements or understandings to which Parent is a party, or of which Parent is aware, that (i) relate to the voting, registration or disposition of any securities of Parent, (ii) grant to any person or group of persons the right to elect, or designate or nominate for election, a director to the board of directors of Parent or (iii) grant to any person or group of persons information rights.
+Neither the consummation of exercisability or vesting, whether or not contingent on the occurrence of any event after consummation of the Combination, in favor of any optionee under any Parent Option; (ii) any additional benefits for any optionee under any Parent Option; or (iii) the inability of Parent after the Effective Time with respect to any shares of Parent Common of the Combination, in cluding, without limitation, the right to repurchase an optionee's unvested shares on termination of such optionee's employment.

+(c) Section 4.04(c) of the Parent Disclosure Letter sets forth, with respect to each Parent Warrant issued to any person: (i) the name of the holder of such Parent Warrant; (ii) the total number and type of shares of Parent Common Stock that are subject to such Parent Warrant; (iii) the exercise price per share of Parent Common Stock purchasable under such Parent Warrant; (iv) the total number of shares of Parent Stock with respect to which such warrant is immediately exercisable; (v) the vesting schedule for such Parent Warrant; and (vi) the term of such Parent Warrant.

+(d) Parent does not have outstanding any bonds, debentures, notes or other obligations the holders of which have the right to vote (or which are convertible into or exercisable for securities having the right to vote) with the stockholders of Parent on any matter.

+(e) Except as set forth in the Parent SEC Filings, there are no stockholder agreements, voting trusts or other agreements or understandings to which Parent is a party, or of which Parent is aware, that (i) relate to the voting, registration or disposition of any securities of Parent, (ii) grant to any person or group of persons the right to elect, or designate or nominate for election, a director to the board of directors of Parent or (iii) grant to any person or group of persons information rights.